RojanGamingYT/Discord-Username-Sniper/README.md

 ```
 ・ 10 stars for Tool with Captcha Bypass ✅

-・ 25 stars for Better Working Tool ✅
+・ 25 stars for Tool with Checker ✅

 ・ 50 stars for Advanced gen with Proxy ❌